 The LNG industry is highly regulated by the Federal Energy Regulatory Commission, the Department of Transportation, the U.S. Coast Guard and the Department of Homeland Security, and other agencies to ensure that vessels, facilities and personnel provide and deliver safe operations and transport.

-Liquefied Natural Gas: Exports is available in both high and low resolution versions or visit the Liquefied Natural Gas Exports website.
+Liquefied Natural Gas: Exports Primer information and charts are available below in PDF format or in high resolution versions on the Liquefied Natural Gas Exports website.